Please refer to the University’s Glossary of Terms for policies and procedures.

 13.1 All relevant records of investigations, for cases both proven and not proven, are captured in an approved records management system.
 Each record (e.g. letter, email, form, text-matching report) must be added digitally to the official file, and where physical original records exist, the physical file securely stored.

-13.2 As per information security set out in the Information and Records Management – Procedures, Student Academic Misconduct information and records are classified as ‘restricted’.
-This means the information is extremely sensitive and intended for use only by various named individuals.
+13.2 As per information security set out in the Information and Records Management – Procedures, Student Academic Misconduct information and records are classified as confidential.
+This means that the information is intended strictly for distribution or use by a select group.

-13.3 The Executive Dean of each faculty nominates a limited number of staff to be responsible for managing academic misconduct records.
-Access to student academic misconduct files is authorised by the Senior Deputy Vice-Chancellor and provided by the relevant system administrator.
+13.3 A limited number of positions within the Office of the Deputy Vice-Chancellor (Academic) and within each Head of School’s office are nominated to be responsible for managing academic misconduct records, which will be authorised by the Deputy Vice-Chancellor (Academic) and provided by the relevant system administrator.

-13.4 Nominated staff members populate the student academic misconduct summary data in the Student Information System.
+13.4 Nominated staff members populate the student academic misconduct summary data for proven cases in the Student Information System.

 13.5 The data collected in the Student Information System for annual reporting purposes includes: